chromaui/chromatic-docs/src/content/snapshot/font-loading.md

 ### Solution C: Check fonts have loaded in a loader

-This alternate solution uses the browsers font load API and the [`isChromatic()`](/docs/ischromatic) helper function to verify that fonts load when in the Chromatic environment.
+This alternate solution uses the browser's font load API and the [`isChromatic()`](/docs/ischromatic) helper function to verify that fonts load when in the Chromatic environment.

 ```js
 // .storybook/preview.js